SoftUni-Internal/interactive-content/EN/01-Internet-Explained/03-Sending-And-Receiving-Information.md

 # Packets

-It is commonly known that computers break down information into **bits**.
+Computers tend to break down information into **bits** - the most basic unit of information.

 **Packets** are the Internet's way of dividing data into **small** pieces.

-Imagine that Tom wants to buy a new bed for his apartment on the 6th floor.
+Imagine that someone wants to buy a new bed for their apartment on the sixth floor.

-It would be very difficult for him to bring it to the top of the building in one piece.
+It would be challenging for them to move it to the top of the building in one piece.

-Instead, the bed is broken down into small parts, that can be individually carried and reassembled.
+We must disassemble the bed into small parts that allow for more efficient transportation.

 **Packets** act just like the parts of the bed.

-A large file is broken into **packets** and send through the Internet.
+A large file is divided into **packets** and sent through the Internet.

 On arrival, the **packets** are brought back together, recreating the original file.